-- (a) buildings; and - (b) the services and facilities within.
+- buildings; and (a) - the services and facilities within.

 A building to a degree necessary is, as far as is reasonable, to provide safe, equitable and dignified access for people to the services and facilities within.

 Buildings and immediate surrounds must have appropriate features to a degree necessary to enable people with disabilities to safely and equitably-